shin-sforzando/next-boilerplate/README.md

 ### Test

-`npm run test` to test all.
+#### w/ Storybook

-#### via Storybook Test
+`npm run test-storybook` to execute interaction test via Storybook.

-`npm run test:storybook` to test via Storybook.
+Storybook must be activated before running the test.
-The Storybook server must already be running to test.
+Coverage reports will be exported to `coverage/storybook`.

 ### Build